 In this example, you're earning a 50% return on investment.
 For every £1 you spend, you get £1.50 back.

-There's a mass of information to consider before the launch of your new website, I can't stress enough that developing an effective strategy, plan, design and launch will see that your newly-launched website hits the ground running and attracts the right type of customers.
+There's a mass of information to consider before the launch of your new website; I can't stress enough that developing an effective website marketing strategy, plan, design and launch will see that your newly-launched website hits the ground running and attract the right type of customer.